-Prior to the 1988 Israeli legislative election Netanyahu returned to Israel and joined the Likud party.
-In the internal elections in the Likud centre Netanyahu became the fifth place on the list.
+Prior to the 1988 Israeli legislative election, Netanyahu returned to Israel and joined the Likud party.
+In the internal elections in the Likud center, Netanyahu became the fifth place on the list.

-Later on he was elected as a Knesset member of the 12th Knesset, and was appointed as a deputy of the foreign minister Moshe Arens, and later on David Levy.
-Netanyahu and Levy did not cooperate and the rivalry between the two only intensified afterward s.
+Later on, he was elected as a Knesset member of the 12th Knesset, and was appointed as a deputy of the foreign minister Moshe Arens, and later on David Levy.
+Netanyahu and Levy did not cooperate and the rivalry between the two only intensified afterward.

 During the Madrid Conference of 1991 Netanyahu was among members the Israeli delegation headed by Prime Minister Yitzhak Shamir.
 After the Madrid Conference Netanyahu was appointed as Deputy Minister in the Israeli Prime Minister's Office.